r7kamura/rack-ok/README.md

 ## Usage

-Insert `Rack::Ok` to your rack middleware, and the app will respond to `GET /health` with 200 OK.
+Insert `Rack::Ok` to your rack middleware stack, and the app will respond to `GET /health` with 200 OK.

 ### For Rails